gutyoh/Memorization-Tool-Go/README.md

 # Memorization-Tool-Go
-HS Memorization Tool project with Go solution using GORM
+[Hyperskill Memorization Tool project](https://hyperskill.org/projects/159) from the Python/Flask track with Go solutions using GORM

 # How to run this project with Go solutions